SyneRBI/SIRF-SuperBuild/VirtualBox/INSTALL.md

 8. Log in and set up JupyterLab:
+   > [!NOTE]
+   > In our experience, the GUI performance through QEMU is quite laggy, so we recommend to either access JupyterLab through your browser (see below), or you can use `ssh -X`.**
 If everything works, you should see a window where Ubuntu boots.
 Once it has started:
 - Log in with username: stiruser (password = virtual)
 - Open a terminal inside the VM